 I make longform, narrative driven audio stories.

 I also recently produced FAUCI, a three hour audio documentary/book about the life and career of Dr. Anthony Fauci.
-Within weeks of release, FAUCI became the #1 most listened to nonfiction audiobook on Audible.

 I did my first narrative driven audio piece back in 2015 for WHYY’s The Pulse–a story about one man who traveled out of state for better chances of getting a liver transplant–which later received a national award from the Association of Health Care journalists.